School of Music Organizations

 New Music New Haven, under the direction of Hannah Lash and Christopher Theofanidis, presents new and recent compositions by faculty, students, and guest composers.
 Performers are students in the School and often include guest artists as well.
 The programs often feature music by a member of the composition faculty or by a renowned guest composer.
 An important part of the series is a program of new works for orchestra by Yale composers performed by the full Philharmonia Orchestra in Woolsey Hall.

 Under the artistic direction of Doris Yarick-Cross, Yale Opera students perform in full-scale, mainstage productions as well as in programs of scenes.
-Performances in recent years have been directed by Vera Lúcia Calábria, Ted Huffman, Michael Gieleta, Louisa Proske, Marc Verzatt, and Justin Way, and conducted by Dominique Trottein, Speranza Scappucci, Giuseppe Grazioli, and Christoph Campestrini.
+Performances in recent years have been directed by Chas Rader-Shieber, Dustin Wills, Vera Lúcia Calábria, Ted Huffman, Michael Gieleta, Louisa Proske, Marc Verzatt, and Justin Way, and conducted by Dominique Trottein, Speranza Scappucci, Giuseppe Grazioli, and Christoph Campestrini.
 Additionally, world-renowned opera director Michael Hampe directed and taught Yale Opera students in a weeklong workshop in 2011–2012.
-Recent productions, including Le nozze di Figaro, La Bohème, I Capuleti e i Montecchi, Così fan tutte, Don Giovanni, Die Zauberflöte, and Die Fledermaus, were presented at New Haven’s historic Shubert Theater.
-Yale Opera has produced more intimate productions in Sprague Hall, including Riders to the Sea, Gianni Schicchi, La Cenerentola, Iolanta, The Rape of Lucretia, The Scarf, Dido and Aeneas, Le Rossignol, La tragédie de Carmen, and The Bear.
+Recent productions, including Così fan tutte, Le nozze di Figaro, La Bohème, I Capuleti e i Montecchi, Don Giovanni, Die Zauberflöte, and Die Fledermaus, were presented at New Haven’s historic Shubert Theater.
+Yale Opera has produced more intimate productions in Sprague Hall, including a double bill of The Bear and Le pauvre matelot, as well as Riders to the Sea, Gianni Schicchi, La Cenerentola, Iolanta, The Rape of Lucretia, The Scarf, Dido and Aeneas, Le Rossignol, and La tragédie de Carmen.

 Each year, Yale Opera offers public vocal master classes.
 In recent years, Alan Held has been a regular guest educator, and Jennifer Larmore, Sherrill Milnes, Marilyn Horne, Matthew Polenzani, and Renata Scotto have conducted master classes in Morse Recital Hall.